fzyzcjy/flutter_rust_bridge/book/src/wasm_limitations.md

   one with multithreading and one without, and serve Safari users the single-threaded variant.
   For a more general solution, check out [wasm-feature-detect](https://github.com/GoogleChromeLabs/wasm-feature-detect).
 - `std::thread::spawn` and replacements (e.g. `wasm_thread`) are not fully supported.
 This library includes
-  a `spawn!` macro which spawns a new thread/worker using the internal thread pool.
+  a `spawn!` macro which spawns a new thread using the internal thread pool.
+- When a Rust thread panics, it aborts and throws a JavaScript `RuntimeError` that cannot be caught by name in Dart.
+This is expected to change as the exception handling story for WASM improves, but a rule of thumb is to replace `.unwrap` with `.expect` or `Err`s.
-- `panic::catch_unwind` currently does not work on the Web.
-When a Rust thread panics, it aborts and throws a JavaScript `RuntimeError` that cannot be caught by name in Dart.
-Right now, the implementation to catch these errors resides within the bodies of the workers, i.e. it is not straightforward enough to generalize for other use-cases.
+- As a consequence, `panic::catch_unwind` does not work on the Web.
+As of writing, the implementation to catch these errors resides within the bodies of the workers, i.e. it is not straightforward enough to generalize for other use-cases.
 - `Int64List` and `Uint64List` throws when used on Web platforms.
 They are left intentionally